‘Married To Medicine’ Stars Says There’ll Be A Season 5

 — Reality TV Bliss (@RealityTVBliss) February 11, 2017

-The Married to Medicine season 4 reunion show airs next week.
+The Married to Medicine Season 4 reunion show airs next week.
 A preview clip shows that viewers will see plenty of bickering among Dr. Jackie Walters, Dr. Heavenly Kimes, Quad Webb-Lunceford, Dr. Simone Whitmore, Mariah Huq, and Toya Bush-Harris, and Lisa Nicole Cloud.
 In addition, viewers will also see Genise Shelton, who had a recurring role, and the women’s husbands join in on rehashing the season.
-As the Inquisitr previously reported, some of the cast members gave their reactions and opinions on the season 4 reunion show immediately after filming it.
+As the Inquisitr previously reported, some of the cast members gave their reactions and opinions on the Season 4 reunion show immediately after filming it.

 [Featured Image via Bravo]